 Selected applicants must successfully comply with our Fitness for Duty standard operating guideline.
 This includes but is not limited to:

 The medical evaluation will be performed by the GTMESA’s physician at the Munson Occupational Medicine.
 This evaluation will be in accordance with the National Fire Protection Association (NFPA) 1582: Standard on Comprehensive Occupational Medical Program for Fire Departments.
 At the same time as the evaluation, the GTMESA physician will determine if the member is medically fit to wear a respirator in accordance with the Respiratory Protection Plan.
+Pass/Fail results will be submitted to GTMESA and results from the comprehensive physical will be shared with GTMESA Wellness Coordinator.
 The exam may include and is not limited to:

 Pre-employment drug screen